James Brown Jr., devoted to family and community, dies at 82

 James L. Brown Jr. of Huntington Station was a man family and friends could always count on.

-"Dad leaves a legacy of love for family and community," his eldest child, daughter LaJoyce Brown-Lewis, of Atlanta said.
+"Dad leaves a legacy of love for family and community," said his eldest child, daughter LaJoyce Brown-Lewis of Atlanta.
 "He always stressed to us the value of family and having a sense of community and being concerned about someone else."

 A hardworking father of three and devoted family man, he spent a life volunteering to do community service and using his expertise in auto mechanics to fix friends’ cars.
 But he still found time to pursue a favorite pastime, cooking, and delighted those he cared about with his signature dishes of banana pudding and sweet potato pie.